ridale/firepump/README.md

 * [talk](https://www.youtube.com/watch?v=RYaprBSDy8A)
 * [code](https://github.com/GabeWeiss/GoogleIoTCoreApp)

-It appears that both Amazon and Microsoft Azure offer IOT in a similar way (MQTT with PKI) but the above gave me the least barrier to entry, I would have amazoned as I already pay for route66 but there wasn't the level of tutorial and sample code.
+It appears that both Amazon and Microsoft Azure offer IOT in a similar way (MQTT with PKI) but the above gave me the lowest barrier to entry, I would have amazoned as I already pay for route66 but there wasn't the level of tutorial and sample code.

 ## MQTT